Prescription vs OTC Toenail Fungus Treatments: What Actually Works in 2026

 Can I combine prescription and OTC treatments?

 Yes.
-Many dermatologists recommend using a topical OTC in conjunction with oral prescription drugs to boost results and reduce reinfection risk.
+Many dermatologists recommend using a topical OTC in conjunction with oral prescription drugs.
 Always consult your doctor first.

 Is there a way to prevent toenail fungus from returning?